- What were you doing before joining Makers Academy?

 - How did you come across Makers Academy and what made you decide to apply?

-I felt I had two options, a CS Masters degree for career-changers or a development bootcamp.
+I felt I had two options, a CS Masters degree or a development bootcamp.
 After I researched and saw a lot of recommendations on switchup.org, student blogs, and on the Makers website, I went with Makers.
 For me it was clearly the most intense and the most thorough.

 - What did you find difficult during the course?